Aris50/Computer-Networks-Quiz-App/README.md

 # Computer-Networks-Quiz-App
-This is an app meant to help you ace the Computer Networks Exam if you study computer science in english at Babes-Bolyai faculty
+This is an app meant to help you ace the Computer Networks Exam if you study computer science in english at Babes-Bolyai Universiry